usanorth811/pelicancorp/index.md

 <style> h2 { color: #DA8A26 !important; }</style>

 We are excited to announce that the cutover to Pelican System (our new 811 ticket system for Members & Excavators) will take place on July 1, 2022.
-During this time we ask that you prepare for the transition by reviewing the information below to assure that you will be prepared for the cutover.
+During this time we ask that you prepare for the transition by reviewing the on this page to assure that you will be prepared for the cutover.

 ### Markdown